digitalcube/dx/wp-env.md

  # Draft — Work in Progress
  Sourced from Gutenberg on [GitHub](https://raw.githubusercontent.com/WordPress/gutenberg/trunk/packages/env/README.md).

-# `wp-env`

-`wp-env` lets you easily set up a local WordPress environment for building and testing plugins and themes.
-It's simple to install and requires no configuration.

 ## Quick (tl;dr) instructions

 Ensure that Docker is running, then: